adobe/regola/README.md

 ### Chaining

-Chaining actions is possible using the `andThen` method on the `TriConsumer`:
+It is possible to chain actions using the `andThen` method on the `TriConsumer`:

 ```java
 TriConsumer<Result, Throwable, RuleResult> actionConsumer = (result, throwable, ruleResult) -> {